Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

     Click this button to the right of the workflow name to display the context menu.
 The following menu entries are available:

     - *Triggers*
         Click this entry to add triggers and conditions.
-The *Edit trigger for workflow "Workflow name"* window is displayed, see [Edit trigger for workflow "Workflow name"](#edit-trigger-for-workflow-workflow-name).
+The *Edit trigger for workflow "Workflow name"* window is displayed, see [Edit trigger for workflow "Workflow name"](#edit-trigger-for-workflow).

     - *Show changes*
         Click this entry to compare two versions of a workflow to see the differences (insertions/deletions).
 For detailed information, see [Compare the workflow versions](../Operation/03_CompareWorkflows.md).

     - *Import JSON*
         Click this entry to import a workflow in JSON format.
 The *Import JSON* window is displayed, see [Import JSON](#import-json).
-        Import the exported JSON code to an existing or new workflow to copy it.

     - *Export JSON*
         Click this entry to export a workflow in JSON format.
 The *Export JSON* window is displayed, see [Export JSON](#export-json).